PeteHaitch/phd_thesis/markdown/a_statistical_model_of_methlyC-seq.md

 A sliding window approach was also used to identify partially methylated domains (PMDs).
 This was only performed for CpG methlylation loci.
 A larger window size of 10kb and step size of 10kb were used.
 If the window contained 10 mCpGs, each covered by at least 5 reads, and the __average__ $\beta$-value in the region was less than 0.7 then the region was incremented by 10kb.
 The extension was terminated once the next increment had an average $\beta$-value greater than 0.7 or less than 10 mCpGs and the region was called a PMD.

 \cite{Lister:2009hy} also investigated what at first appears to be a "within-read" measure of co-methylation.
 However, on a closer reading I do not think it is a truly "within-read" measure.
-Specifically, they tabulated the number of mCG (resp. mCHG or mCHH) sites 1-50nt downstream of a mCG (resp. mCHG or mCHH).
+Specifically, they tabulated the number of mCG (resp. mCHG or mCHH) sites 1-50n bp downstream of a mCG (resp. mCHG or mCHH).
 I believe that they define methylcytosines based on their binomial test, which means these tabulations are "across-reads" rather than "within-reads".
 To truly do this as a "within-read" analysis you would tabulate $z_{i, j} = (1, 1)$ for a variety of IPD.
-The fact that they used 50nt reads and measured over a 1-50nt window makes it easy to misinterpret their results as being "within-read".
+The fact that they used 50 bp reads and measured over a 1-50 bp window makes it easy to misinterpret their results as being "within-read".

-With that in mind, these results suggest a 8-10nt periodicity in the co-occurence of methylcytosines.
+With that in mind, these results suggest a 8-10 bp periodicity in the co-occurence of methylcytosines.
 This co-occurence is clearest for CHG and CHH loci in intronic sequences.
 Other loci and contexts do not show this behaviour or not to the same extend.
 For example, the graph of mCG co-occurence in exonic sequences is dominated by a 3nt cycle, presumably due to codon structure and selective pressures on coding sequences (Sup.
 Fig. 9).

-To summarise, I take the "co-methylation" results of~\cite{Lister:2009hy} with a grain of salt for several reasons:
+To summarise, I take the "co-methylation" results of \cite{Lister:2009hy} with a grain of salt for several reasons:

 1. The details of the method are not very clear from the paper.
 Aside from the "within-read" vs. "across-read" issue, it is not clear whether they use pairs of cytosines with $NIL = 0$ or with $NIL \geq 0$ in their analysis.
 2. Estimates of periodicity are based on visual inference from a cubic spline smoothing of the co-occurence patterns.
 They did not perform the more meaningful Fourier analysis.